Septh/rollup-plugin-node-externals/README.md

 The solution here is quite simple: you must tell Rollup that the `path` module is in fact `external`.
 This way, Rollup won't try to bundle it in and rather leave the `import` statement as is (or translate it to a `require()` call if bundling for CommonJS).

-However, this must be done for each and every NodeJS built-in that you happen to use in your program: `path`, `os`, `fs`, `url`, etc., which can quicky become cumbersome when done manually.
+However, this must be done for each and every NodeJS built-in you happen to use in your program: `path`, `os`, `fs`, `url`, etc., which can quicky become cumbersome when done manually.

 So the primary goal of this plugin is simply to automatically declare all NodeJS built-in modules as `external`.

-As an added bonus, this plugin will also allow you to declare your dependencies (as declared in your local or monorepo `package.json` file) as external.
+As an added bonus, this plugin will also allow you to declare your dependencies (as per in your local or monorepo `package.json` file) as external.

 ## Installation
 Use your favorite package manager.
-Mine is npm.
+Mine is [npm](https://www.npmjs.com).
 ```sh
 npm install --save-dev rollup-plugin-node-externals
 ```